mohammedrahman1991/gitJenkinsIntegration/Switch java ON Bash macox.md

 HOW to swtich JAVA jdk on basher

-to to mac folder application
+Go to mac folder application
 type command up
-coomand up
+command up
 until u cannot any more

 go to MAC computer